sweattep/modern_quotes/README.md

 >It's not an odd view, that there isn't much difference between selling yourself and renting yourself.

+>the first show of firearms in western Europe may have been by the Moors, at Saragossa, in A.D.
+1118.
+In later years the Spaniards turned the new weapon against their Moorish enemies at the siege of Cordova (1280) and the capture of Gibraltar (1306).

 >You have a choice between starving or selling yourself into tyranny

 >Every modern brand wants to become part of the culture with or without appropriating it